 I consider the relation between the grounds of the park and its history to be a source for provocative debates about design and implementation, exposing the interesting layers of miscommunication which suf ce between them.
 However, there is another layer of signi cation that is worth exploring: in working towards preserving a sense of its original design—in a way “hitting a pause button” to paralyse time—in fact what happens is that more effort is needed to preserve than would be necessary if allowing for change to occur.
 There is in fact an effort of constant transformation, because what is at stake are plants, people, nature being shaped under a design view, and sometimes working against its inherent decay, transformation and evolution.
 When trying to preserve all in place, what is highlighted is constant evolution.

 In December 1972, an auction took place in the materials of the Floriade that would not be kept as part of the Amstelpark were sold.
 This included for example, whole irrigation systems and greenhouses, but also sign systems, plants, trees, as well as raw materials such as a variety of stones and tiles.
-The idea behind this project is to trace the lives of one or two of the materials that were sold in this auction, learning about their lives beyond the context of the Floriade. to nd out how/if they developed, transformed, lived during these years and in which contexts.
-To then bring these back to the park as provocative of re ection about the design ideas and ideas of preservation underlining the park today.
+The idea behind this project is to initiate my research by departing from the catalogue of the auction.